 The vCloud Director Multisite feature enables a service provider or a tenant of multiple, geographically distributed vCloud Director installations (server groups) to manage and monitor those installations and their organizations as single entities.

 When you associate two vCloud Director sites, you enable administration of the sites as a single entity.
 You also enable organizations at those sites to form associations with each other.
 When an organization is a member of an association, organization users can use the vCloud Director Tenant Portal to access organization assets at any member site, although each member organization and its assets are local to the site it occupies.
-The vCloud Director Web Console cannot be used to access resources at a remote association member.

 A site or organization can form an unlimited number of associations with a peer, but each association includes exactly two members.
 Each site or organization must have its own private key.
 Association members establish a trust relationship by exchanging public keys, which are used to verify signed requests from one member to another.